GL-Kageyama/Neural_Network_Model_in_Keras/README.md

-# Neural Network Model in Keras
+# Neural Network Model Structure

 This is a sample visualization of the model structure of a neural network.